 - Add the olive oil and brown the Andouille sausage and chicken pieces in batches.
 Set the browned meats aside.
 Add the onion, celery, green pepper and garlic and continue to cook until the onion is tender.
 Stir in the spices and rice and cook for a minute or so, stirring to coat the rice with the oil.

-- Add the stock, tomatoes, tomato paste, ham, Worcestershire sauce and salt, and lock the lid in place.
+Add the stock, tomatoes, tomato paste, ham, Worcestershire sauce and salt.
+Return the browned sausage and chicken to the pot, stir well, and lock the lid in place.